louking/members/docs/membership-admin-guide.rst

 name as well as their Facebook alias.
 This allows the :term:`membership admin` to search for a Facebook name to determine if the Facebook user is indeed a :term:`member` of the club.

+The :ref:`Expired Members view` shows the members whose memberships have expired since a given date, including their Facebook alias.
+This allows the :term:`membership admin` to look for Facebook Group members who should be removed from members-only groups.